Real science and real fun…

 This deposit is applied toward the summer camp fee.

 For example, if the summer camp fee is $75, you will need to pay $50 to reserve your child’s spot.
-You still owe $25 for the remaining camp fee.
+Your remaining balance would be $25.

 All campers receive a Challenger t-shirt!